NuGlobalSolutionsLLC/Scripts-Files/README.md

 All output files will be placed in the `output` folder.

-When running the previous command you should exect an output similar to the following one:
+When running the previous command you should expect an output similar to the following one:

 ```
 Creating scripts-files_all_run ... done